AU-Master-Thesis/thesis/journal/main.typ

 - Create a `flake.nix` for both our Rust port and `gbpplanner` to create a reproducible environment, where we can compile and run the code without issue.
 ]
+#jens[
+  At OrbitLab \
+  - Re-flash OS to NixOS
+    - Learn NixOS and contemplated using hyprland
+  -
+]

 #day(datetime(day: 1, month: 02, year: 2024))